kadubarral/vertex-playground/README.md

 ## Prerequisites

 - Python 3.10+
+- One of the following, depending on the backend:
-- A Google Cloud project with the **Vertex AI API** enabled
-- Authenticated locally: `gcloud auth application-default login`
+  - **Vertex AI** — A Google Cloud project with the Vertex AI API enabled, authenticated locally via `gcloud auth application-default login`
+  - **Gemini Developer API** — A Gemini API key from [Google AI Studio](https://aistudio.google.com/)
+  - **NeuralTrust Gateway** — A NeuralTrust API key + GCP credentials

 ## Setup